gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Actitivy Execution

 To generate baseline traffic, I initiated ICMP requests from the Windows VM to the Ubuntu VM by using the `ping` command targeting the Ubuntu IP address `172.16.14.129`.
-This was done to simulate normal, benign network communication between hosts within the lab environment.
-While the ping command was running, Snort was actively monitoring traffic on the Ubuntu VM.

 ### Observed Behavior